 Demand Side Management and Response has been used in Northern Ireland for many years, primarily at industrial level.
 It works by customers reducing their electricity consumption on request.
-This helps us to operate the grid more securely.
+This helps us to operate the grid more securely and is now actively participating in the energy, capacity and system services markets.